qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 Any class can limit the visibility of its members.
 Public members are visible anywhere the class declaration is in scope.
 Private members are visible only inside the class’s methods.
 Protected members are visible inside methods of the class or its descendants.
 (As an exception to the normal rules, a class can specify that certain other friend classes or subroutines should have access to its private members.)
 A derived class can restrict the visibility of members of a base class, but can never increase it.3 Private members of a base class are never visible in a derived

+3 A derived class can of course declare a new member with the same name as some existing member, but the two will then coexist, as discussed in Example 10.10.

 class.
 Protected and public members of a public base class are protected or public, respectively, in a derived class.
 Protected and public members of a protected base class are protected members of a derived class.
 Protected and public members of a private base class are private members of a derived class.
 A derived class that limits the visibility of members of a base class by declaring that base class protected or private can restore the visibility of individual members of the base class by inserting a using declaration in the protected or public portion of the derived class declaration.
 A derived class can make methods (though not ﬁelds) of a base class inaccessi- ble (to others and to itself) by explicitly delete-ing them.

 Other object-oriented languages take different approaches to visibility.
 Eif- fel is more ﬂexible than C++ in the patterns of visibility it can support, but it does not adhere to the ﬁrst of the C++ principles above.
 Derived classes in Eif- fel can both restrict and increase the visibility of members of base classes.
 Every method (called a feature in Eiffel) can specify its own export status.
 If the status is {NONE} then the member is effectively private (called secret in Eiffel).
 If the status is {ANY} then the member is effectively public (called generally available in Eiffel).
 In the general case the status can be an arbitrary list of class names, in which case the feature is said to be selectively available to those classes and their descendants only.
 Any feature inherited from a base class can be given a new status in a derived class.
 Java and C# follow C++ in the declaration of public, protected, and private members, but do not provide the protected and private designa- tions for base classes; a derived class can neither increase nor restrict the visibility of members of a base class.
 It can, however, hide a ﬁeld or override a method by deﬁning a new one with the same name; the lack of a scope resolution operator makes the old member inaccessible to users of the new class.
 In Java, the overrid- ing version of a method cannot have more restrictive visibility than the version in the base class.
 The protected keyword has a slightly different meaning in Java than it does in C++: a protected member of a Java class is visible not only within derived classes but also within the entire package (namespace) in which the class is de- clared.
 A class member with no explicit access modiﬁer in Java is visible through- out the package in which the class is declared, but not in any derived classes that reside in other packages.
 C# deﬁnes protected as C++ does, but provides an additional internal keyword that makes a member visible throughout the as- sembly in which the class appears.
 (An assembly is a collection of linked-together compilation units, comparable to a .jar ﬁle in Java.)
 Members of a C# class are private by default.
 In Smalltalk and Objective-C, the issue of member visibility never arises: the language allows code at run time to attempt a call of any method name in any object.
 If the method exists (with the right number of parameters), then the invocation proceeds; otherwise a run-time error results.
 There is no way in these languages to make a method available to some parts of a program but not to